 Teeth and Speed: Physical Actions of Defense

 In addition to their formidable teeth, capybaras are incredibly fast runners, making them adept at evading danger.
-When faced with a threat, capybaras can reach speeds of up to 35-40 kilometers per hour, with a maximum running speed of 50 kilometers per hour.
-This remarkable agility allows them to swiftly escape from predators, particularly when navigating across varied terrains such as grasslands and wetlands.
+When faced with a threat, capybaras can reach up to 35-40 kilometers per hour, with a maximum running speed of 50 kilometers per hour.
+This remarkable agility allows them to swiftly escape predators, particularly when navigating across varied terrains such as grasslands and wetlands.

 The Dual Nature of Defense